Traditional martial arts tuition in Cornwall, UK.

 Currently one in three women world-wide will be assaulted at least once in their lives.
 Karate won't stop you from being assaulted but it can certainly help change the expected outcome of the assault.

-When a woman learns Karate, she also learns self-defense and develops her self-confidence and self-esteem which allows her to be able to go out in life with less fear and with a warmer and more open attitude.
+When a woman learns Karate, she also learns self defense and develops her self-confidence and self-esteem which allows her to be able to go out in life with less fear and with a warmer and more open attitude.

 Any woman who takes up Karate will learn a means of self-preservation by doing something which is often fun, while also bettering their health and general level of fitness.